SU-SWS/decanter/UPGRADE.md

 #### Placeholders (New)

-The new `/placeholders` directory inside the `utilities` directory contains .scss files with placeholder classes that developers can extend in their own projects.
-Currently, this directory holds mostly base styles for our components.
+The new `/placeholders` directory inside the `/utilities` directory contains .scss files with placeholder classes that developers can extend in their own projects.
+Currently, this directory holds mostly base styles for our components, e.g., `%button-base`, `%card-base`.

 ### Build Tools